Near-Optimal Performance Bounds for Orthogonal and Permutation Group Synchronization via Spectral Methods: Introduction

-Suppose there are $n$ group elements $\{g_i\}_{i=1}^n\in{\cal G}$ and we observe their measurements $g_i^{-1}g_j$ where $(i,j)$ belongs to an edge set ${\cal E}$.
-How to recover these elements from the noisy observations?
-Depending on the specific group type, the group synchronization problem is widely used in many applications including computer vision~\cite{OVBS17,SHSS16}, robotics~\cite{LHBC19,RCBL19}, clock synchronization~\cite{GK06} and Cryo-electron microscopy~\cite{S18}.
-In this paper, we will focus on the synchronization of orthogonal and permutation group.
+where $w_{ij}$ is the noise and ${\cal E}$ is the edge set of an underlying network.
+How to recover these elements $g_i$ from the noisy observations $\{g_{ij}\}_{(i,j)\in {\cal E}}$?
+Depending on the specific group type, the group synchronization problem is widely used in many applications including computer vision~\cite{OVBS17,SHSS16}, robotics~\cite{LHBC19,RCBL19}, clock synchronization~\cite{GK06} and cryo-electron microscopy~\cite{S18}.
+In this paper, we will focus on the synchronization of the orthogonal and permutation group.